 The first time a food is imported, the quarantine stations shall instruct importers to conduct voluntary checks on required items to confirm that the food complies with the Act, based on specifications and standards for the imported food and/or the use of additives.
-If the importer plans to import the food on a regular basis, the relevant quarantine station shall instruct the importer to conduct voluntary checks, combined with the regular confirmation of specifications and standards for the imported food and additives in that food and with reference to violation information of similar foods, in consideration of the frequency of the planned importation, as well as in accordance with the guidance principle for importers mentioned in (1).
+Further if the importer plans to import the food on a regular basis, the relevant quarantine station shall instruct the importer to conduct voluntary checks, combined with the regular confirmation of specifications and standards for the imported food and additives in that food and with reference to violation information of similar foods, in accordance with the guidance principle for importers mentioned in (1).